Skip to Content

 Halloween Breakable Chocolate Mummy

-If you’re looking for a really fun idea for Halloween, our Halloween Breakable Chocolate Mummy is perfect.
+If you’re looking for a really fun recipe for Halloween, our Halloween Breakable Chocolate Mummy is perfect.
 It’s basically a chocolate piñata because it’s filled with treats that spill out when you smash it open.

 You can make a bunch of them at once, which is great if you have a lot of kiddos to give these out to.